 Like with everything, there are good things and bad things about getting your pet a heartworm shot.
 Heartworm prevention is vital in keeping your pet safe, healthy and happy.
 However, there are many different preventatives available on the market.
 Learn more about the heartworm shot here in order to help you decide if it is the best option for you and your pet.

 Heartworms are parasites transmitted by mosquitos who leave a larval form of the parasite behind when they bite.
-When the heartworms reach adulthood, they travel to the lungs, and if left untreated, can cause a whole host of health problems that threaten your pet’s survival.
-That is why most people choose to give their pets heartworm preventatives like Heartgard or Sentinel for dogs.
+When the heartworms reach adulthood, they travel to the lungs and, if left untreated, can cause a whole host of health problems that threaten your pet’s survival.
+That is why most people choose to give their pets heartworm preventatives like Heartgard Plus, Heartgard for dogs, or Sentinel Spectrum and Sentinel for dogs.

-Dogs tend to be targeted by heartworms more often than cats, and because of this, treatment for heartworm disease is only available for dogs.
-However, preventative measures are available to both dogs and cats, and according to the American Heartworm Society (AHS), prevention is much safer and much less costly than treatment.
+Dogs tend to be targeted by heartworms more often than cats, and because of this, treatment for heartworm disease is only available to dogs.
+However, preventative measures are available for both dogs and cats, and according to the American Heartworm Society (AHS), heartworm prevention for dogs is much safer and much less costly than treatment.

-While oral and topical medications are the most traditional choices for heartworm prevention, some veterinarians endorse heartworm shots.
-Heartworm preventative shots are available only to dogs at this time, and as with any medication, there are pros and cons.
+While oral and topical heartworm meds for dogs are the most traditional choices for heartworm prevention, some veterinarians endorse heartworm shots.
+Heartworm preventative shots are available only to dogs at this time, and as with any heartworm pills for dogs, there are pros and cons.
 Read on to decide if heartworm shots are right for your pet.

 Heartworm Shots: What Are They?

 Unlike oral or topical medications that require monthly dosing, heartworm shots are administered just twice a year.
 ProHeart 6 (Moxidectin) is the only FDA-approved heartworm shot and it provides six months of protection.
 It also treats hookworm infections.